Telecominfraproject/wlan-cloud-ucentralgw/README.md

 	 "status" : {
 	     "error" : 0 or an error number,
 	     "text" : <description of the error or success>
+	     "rejected" : [
+	     			{ "parameter" : <the JSON text thata caused the rejection> , "reason" : <why it was rejected>,
+				  "substitution" : <replaced by this JSON.
+Optional> } ...
+			  ]
          },
      "id" : <same number>
 }
 ```
+##### The AP Answer
+The AP can answer and tell the controller it has rejected certain parts of the config and potentially replaced them with
+appropriate values.
+This could be used to allow an AP to replace frequencies for the regions it is localted.
+The AP can provide an
+array of these rejections.
+The substitution JSON is optional.
+###### Error codes
+- 0 : configuration was applied as-is.
+- 1 : configuration was applied with the included substitutions in the rejected section.
+- 2 : configuration was rejected and will not be applied at all.
+The rejected section  can be used to tell the controller why.

 #### Controller wants the AP to reboot
 Controller sends this command when it believes the AP should reboot.